 Wine production and wine cultivation did not stop despite the Ottoman Empire in this area (1526.-1688.g).

 In 1697, Emperor Leopold I granted the castle and significant properties around Ilok to the Italian aristocratic Odescalchi family as an award for Pope Innocent XI’s financial contribution to the victory against the Ottomans.

-The first owner of the estate, Livio Odescalchi, planted the vineyards with noble varieties and made his mark on the modern wine cellar and vinification technology, introducing for the very first time –The Original Domaine Bottled Wine, marking it with the Odescalchi Family stamp.
+The first owner of the estate, Livio Odescalchi, planted the vineyards with noble varieties and made his mark on the modern wine cellar and vilification technology, introducing for the very first time in Europe –The Original Domaine Bottled Wine, marking it with the Odescalchi Family stamp.
 Ilocki podrumi nowadays are implementing a redesigned mark of special quality and domain – estate bottling although the Brand design infrastructure)